huzfm/Devark/README.md

 Devark is a modular backend CLI tool that helps developers quickly scaffold backend features such as OAuth, Email, OTP, and more.

+> **Note**: This project has been converted to TypeScript for better type safety and developer experience.

 ---

 ## Features